66th Brigade (People's Republic of China): Insignia

-The 66th Brigade's patch features a number of subliminal design themes including the trails of two aircraft, one red and one blue, circling to form two sixes, a nod to the unit's name.
-The patch's background, centrally-focused on the continental United States, suggests the unit views the U.S. Air Force as its chief adversary from which the unit studies their tactics.
+The 66th Brigade's patch features several subliminal design themes including the trails of two aircraft, one red and one blue, circling to form two sixes, a nod to the unit's name.
+The patch's background, centrally focused on the continental United States, suggests the unit views the U.S. Air Force as its chief adversary from which the unit studies its tactics.
 The top of the patch features the unit's name in Chinese characters with the English "THE IMAGINARY ENEMY OF THE CHINESE AIRFORCE" emblazoned on a scroll spread across the patch's base.